Godot Game Engine

 We are using GDScript here.

-Extend is a keyboard that has all the basic functionality of a node.
+Extend is a keyword which has all the basic functionality of a node.

 After clicking above right-hand side arrow button, the code bar is extended like that: